- How do I get started?

 I’ve just finished the last chapter, so can I send it to a publisher now?

 Do a writing course.
 Do a grammar course.
 No, it’s not the editor’s job to fix your work.
-Given a choice between a good manuscript with bad grammar and one that’s near-perfect, they’ll take the one that’s near-perfect every time.
+Given a choice between a good manuscript with bad grammar and a good manuscript that’s near-perfect, they’ll take the one that’s near-perfect every time.

 You could join a writers group in which members read and critique each other’s work.
 There are ones that have face to face meetings, and ones that operate over the internet.
 The internet does eliminate the problems of distance and finding a time convenient to everyone, and also increases your chances that you will find a group dedicated to the genre you’re interested in.

-Have your manuscript assessed professionally.
+You could have your manuscript assessed professionally.
 Your local writers centre may have a manuscript assessment service, but if it doesn’t it should be able to refer you to an editor who does them.
 Publishers sometimes have preferred or recommended assessment services.
-Check their websites or call to find out.
+Check their websites, email or call to find out.

-How do I get the most from criticism?
+How do I get the most from feedback?

 Should I use an agent?

-Are you the sort of person who knows the publishing industry intimately, understands contracts, can drive a hard bargain, has the time and money to spend wooing publishers here and overseas , and can cope with weird overseas tax rules?
-Unless you can say yes to most of the above, an agent might be a good idea.
+That depends on whether you're hoping to attract a publisher, or are intending to self-publish.
+If the former...
+Are you the sort of person who knows the publishing industry intimately, understands contracts, can drive a hard bargain, has the time and money to spend wooing publishers here and overseas, and can cope with weird overseas tax rules?
+If the answer is 'no' to any of the above, an agent will be able to help you.

-How do I submit my ms to a publisher or agent?
+How do I submit my manuscript to a publisher or agent?

-How do I know a publisher or agent won’t steal my idea if I send it to them?
+How do I know a publisher or agent won’t steal my idea?

 Whatever you write is protected by copyright the moment you write it.
-I doubt any respectable publishing company or agent would ever copy an author’s ‘idea’ (so don’t send your ms to disreputable publishing companies or agents – do your research).
+I doubt any respectable publishing company or agent would ever copy an author’s idea (so don’t send your ms to disreputable publishing companies or agents – do your research).
 Remember that crooks want to make a buck quickly and easily, and writing a book is not quick or easy.
-Of course, they may publish the book as it is, word for word, but that’s kind of obvious and easy to prove.
-Ideas are a dime to dozen and nobody is going to believe yours is worth stealing unless your book has already been published and proven to be a success.
-This makes worrying about it being stolen a little pointless.
+Nobody is going to think your idea is worth stealing unless your book has already been published and proven to be a success.
+Then they will pirate it.

-I’ve submitted my masterpiece to every agent and publisher under the sun, and all I have is a pile of rejection slips.
+I’ve submitted my book everywhere but all I have is a pile of rejection slips.
 What should I do?

-Keep writing.
+Writer another.
 Nobody gets published by giving up.
 Remember, you do this because you love it.
-Never stop to wait for an answer.
+Never stop to wait for an answer from an agent or publisher.
 Work on something else.
-While one masterpiece is out there, write another, and another, and another.
+While one manuscript is out there, write another, and another, and another.

 I’ve got a publisher!
 What’s next?